Mini Drivers: Inside the Niche History & Surging Future

 Can You Hit Mini Driver Out of the Rough?

-Sometimes.
 You don’t want to pull mini driver when your ball is buried in thick rough, but the sole of a mini driver is designed to glide through turf, and if you have a decent lie in the rough, mini driver can be an option.

 What Club Does a Mini Driver Replace?

-Usually when you buy a new club, there’s a one-for-one tradeoff.
-You replace your old putter with a new putter, or your old wedges with new wedges.
 Since you’re probably not already gaming a mini driver, you’ll have to choose which club comes out of the bag when the mini driver goes in.
 Ultimately, the best club to remove is the one you either hit the least often, or perform the worst with (unless that’s your putter!).

 Generally speaking, the most obvious choice would be to remove your 3-wood.
 It’s probably overkill to carry a driver, mini driver, and a 3-wood.
-Add in the fact that 5-woods are so long and easy to hit these days, and it makes perfect sense to go driver, mini driver, 5-wood at the top of the bag.
+Add in the fact that 5-woods are so long and easy to hit these days, and it makes sense to go driver, mini driver, 5-wood at the top of the bag.

 If you’re adding a mini driver because you’re struggling mightily with your driver and it’s on a long-term timeout, you could replace it with a mini driver, but ideally you would keep both in your bag.